AhmedAyachi999/NLPProject/README.md

+# Project Overview

+This project demonstrates a framework for comparing and evaluating different models.

+## Architecture

+- **Base Model**: The main architecture can be understood from the `models` folder.
+All models inherit or use this base model.
-model_comparator is the main function which takes different models and execute them. requirements.txt for installing dependencies
+- **Model Comparator**: The `model_comparator` is the main function.
+It takes different models as input and executes them for comparison.

-Contradiction_example is the facebook BART model for detecting contradiction patterndiscoverer is the code for generating the knowledge graph Synthetic manufacturing data is an example of data generated from chatgpt based on rules and randomness
+- **Dependencies**: Install required packages listed in `requirements.txt`.

+## Components

+- **Contradiction Example**: Uses the Facebook BART model for detecting contradictions.
+- **Pattern Discoverer**: Code for generating a knowledge graph from data.
+- **Synthetic Manufacturing Data**: Example data generated via ChatGPT, based on predefined rules and randomness.